 Other innovations in psychiatry include mobile cell phone mental health applications that can be utilized to track mental health symptoms and set goals for the future.
 Lastly, new therapies to treat depression such as transcranial magnetic stimulation (TMS) are being studied and utilized in practice.
 One study found that with TMS, which uses magnetic devices to target portions of the brain that control mood, 47% of patients with treatment-resistant depression had symptom improvement while 30% had their depression completely cured.

-Psychiatry and COVID-19 impact on doctors in psychiatric specialties and mental health subspecialties
+Psychiatrist career and Psychiatry as a Profession.
+What impact did COVID-19 have on doctors in psychiatric specialties and mental health subspecialties?

 One of the most critical specialties has been psychiatry during the COVID-19 pandemic, as stress can peak due to the economic recession, continued isolation, and many other factors.
 Similar to many other medical professions, psychiatry has rapidly adapted to the pandemic by utilizing telehealth whenever possible.
 A rise in the use of online or virtual therapy has also occurred.
 According to a study published in the journal Psychiatry Research, while telehealth is helpful there are still many barriers to providing adequate mental health care.
 This includes fear of initiating new medications or practices without an in-person consultation and loss of access to medical care for patients without the means to have a virtual psychiatric visit.
 Another barrier was restrictions to prescribing certain medications electronically.
 While some states in the US have temporarily loosened restrictions, many problems still remain.
 Psychiatric services will continue to be needed, perhaps with increasing demand, as people suffer the mental consequences of having lived through the experience of a pandemic.